armonluck/reading-notes/class6.md

 - CSS --> Style/Design
 - JS --> Actions/Interactivity

-Variables are labels/containers for storing data.
-A variable can have a declared/defined value or no value (undefinded).

-For example:

-Declaring a variable AND assigning value
-> let myName = "Armon"

-Delcaring a variable with NO value:
-> let backpack;

-### Types of Data

-1. Strings --> Text
-    - `'Your text goes here'`
-2. Numbers --> No quotation marks
-    - `42; -5; 0.27`
-3. Boolean --> Logic
-    - `True`
-    - `False`

 ## Intro to JavaScript - Basic output

 JavaScript is typically used inside web browsers by adding JS code to the HTML page.
 The JS code can run in the browser (client side) as opposed to running on a web server (server side).